wjc-van-es/ps-eda-kafka-streams/README.md

  using the `org.apache.avro:avro-maven-plugin`.

-These Java classes are part of the messages put together, serialized to an AVRO byte stream and send to the topic by the producer and then read from the topic by the consumer.
-So both the user-tracking-consumer and the user-tracking-producer module depend on the user-tracking-interface module.
+These Java classes are part of the messages put together, serialized to an AVRO byte stream and send to the topic by the producers and then read from the topic by the consumers.
+So the transactions-producer, background-producer and the kafka-streams modules depend on the fraud-detection-interface module.

-In the original example the Java classes were generated manually on the command line and copied as model packages in both the producer and the stream API client maven module.
+In the original example the Java classes were generated manually on the command line and copied as model packages into the other maven modules.

-My introduction of the separate user-tracking-interface maven module
+My introduction of the separate fraud-detection-interface maven module
 - makes running the example less complex as the generated Java classes are created automatically as part of a maven build of the project.
 - reduces code duplication.